Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists: Brown's algorithm for a group acting on a CW complex

 \begin{proof} The base point of each standard cycle is translated by an element of $\wG_{|\ve|}$ to a point belonging to a fixed tree of representative.
-Then the assertion is clear. \end{proof} A standard $(h+2)$-gon cycle which path through a vertex $v \in V$ and determined by a pair of indices $k,l$ is denoted by $C_{h+2}(k,l)_v$.
-A cycle may have several expressions. \begin{dfn}[the saturated modular graph] We define the \emph{saturated modular graph} $\widehat{G}_{|\ve|}$ to be the graph whose vertices are exchange matrices in $|\ve|$ and edges are $\wG_{|\ve|}$-orbits of edges in $\wM_{|\ve|}$. \end{dfn} From \cref{face class}, each $\wG_{|\ve|}$-orbit of a standard cycle is represented by a circuit in the saturated modular graph $\widehat{G}_{|\ve|}$.
+Then the assertion is clear. \end{proof}

+A standard $(h+2)$-gon cycle which path through a vertex $v \in V$ and determined by a pair of indices~$k$, $l$ is denoted by $C_{h+2}(k,l)_v$.
+A cycle may have several expressions. \begin{dfn}[the saturated modular graph] We define the \emph{saturated modular graph} $\widehat{G}_{|\ve|}$ to be the graph whose vertices are exchange matrices in $|\ve|$ and edges are $\wG_{|\ve|}$-orbits of edges in~$\wM_{|\ve|}$. \end{dfn}

+From Lemma~\ref{face class}, each $\wG_{|\ve|}$-orbit of a standard cycle is represented by a circuit in the saturated modular graph~$\widehat{G}_{|\ve|}$.
 The following lemma is clear from the definition.

 \begin{lem} If $\ve$ is of finite mutation type, then the saturated modular graph is a finite graph. \end{lem}